 Food vendors will spend less to keep your food fresh and maintain lower production costs.
-When that happens, the price of your favorite food package will stay affordable – everyone wins!
+When that happens, the price of your favorite food package and vegetables will stay affordable – everyone wins!

 It Does Not Alter The Taste Of Your Food